artazar/test-tf-aws-eks/README.md

 ## Known issues

 - Each `make apply` produces changes to `helm_release.karpenter` and `helm_release.karpenter_crds` resources.
 This is the issue with the provided helm chart, unresolved as of today, related to updating OCI helm repo token.
+- Because of complicated dependency resolution scheme, `make destroy` may need to be run two times to clean up all resources completely.